 In this case, the following exception applies:

-According to the VLOG Standard section B 7.1, the converting drop shipper is in possession of a written confirmation from the supplier attesting no later than at the conclusion of the purchase agreement that the goods goods are not subject to compulsory labelling as being free from GMOs.
-The confirmation is supplemented by the drop shipper informally by the following points and then forwarded without delay to the agricultural business (preferably via email or fax, so that it is available at delivery of the goods):
+According to the VLOG Standard section B 7.1, the converting drop shipper is in possession of a written confirmation from the supplier attesting no later than at the conclusion of the purchase agreement that the goods, as being free from GMOs, are not subject to compulsory labelling.
+The procedure, as outlined below, differs depending on whether the confirmation is for specific batches or for a certain time period:

 • “VLOG geprüft” label

-• Name and position of the contact person
+• Company name, address and telephone number/email of the drop shipper, contact person (if possible)

-The incoming goods inspection on the delivered rapeseed/canola meal is performed by the agricultural business based on this document.
+Incoming goods inspection of the delivered batch(es) is performed by the agricultural business based on the specified documents.
 This process is to be demonstrated to the certification body in the event of an audit.